toombs-caeman/toombs-caeman.github.io/notebook.md

 here are some examples:
 * `71` or `(71)` - page 71 in the current notebook
 * `7.71` - page 71 in notebook 7
-* `(dune 106)` - page 106 of the book [:Dune](dune). (at least of my copy, and if I care to reference it I probably have one)
+* `(dune 106)` - page 106 of the book **Dune**. (at least of my copy, and if I care to reference it I probably have one)
 * `^site` - a bookmarked website.
 I don't write the url, but a keyword or something
 * `/file/path` - file in `~/Documents/`
 * `gg project/path` - a git repo, or a file in one
     * this is a reference to the tool `gg` I wrote for navigating git projects, which is itself a reference to vim's "go to top" command `gg` and golang's `go get`, both of which inspired the tool.
 * `YYYY-MM-DD` - date format

+# :x single ideas
+This is tricky when some 'single ideas' are actually a connection between other ideas, some sort of narrative, or an argument that connects ideas in sequence.
+If an idea is worth refering to in isolation it gets its own page (and a backlink from the sequence).

+## :x folders vs tags vs links
+In the messy world of ideas, I've found that organizing things is a struggle.

+The idea of tagging generally implies a duality between the task of generating content and categorizing it.
+One side or the other inevitably gets neglected, and ultimately it's a false duality anyway, since metadata is just data.
+What happens if you have thoughts on the category as a whole?
+Is there a privileged index which is somehow special?
+Pretty soon you'll have [:ten thousand kinds of data](tao#42).

+Categories are like tags but worse, since they also enforce an unwarrented heirarchy.
+Also, because namespaces within two categories are separate, you must always copy the whole path to disambiguate references

+I haven't gotten completely away from these problems with this reference system, but it's simple enough to keep using.
+References are unintrusive as possible.
+'Categories' or 'Collections' and even the 'Index' are just pages that are referenced like any other.

 ### Referencing Physical Locations
-I'm still working on this.
-It's a written shorthand used to identify locations in my own house.
+a written shorthand used to identify locations in my own house (I'm still refining this)

-Place names should be:
+Identifiers should be:
 * easy to create in an adhoc way
 * effective to navigate to an object
 * unambiguous, but not necessarily unique